 My passion for being a tutor comes from my family.
 I am the oldest son in a family of four children and took great pride helping my younger siblings with their homework while I was in high school.
 In my free time, I enjoy being active.
 I played collegiate lacrosse and also enjoy surfing, running, and playing soccer when I have some extra free time.

-University of California-San Diego - BS, Bioengineering
+Undergraduate Degree: University of California-San Diego - Bachelor of Science, Bioengineering

 Anatomy & Physiology

 Chemical and Biomolecular Engineering

 MCAT Psychological, Social, and Biological Foundations of Behavior

 SAT Subject Tests Prep

 I first make sure my students have a fundamental understanding of the basic topic.
 Then, through example problems and my questioning, I help guide my student to extrapolate the applications.

 What might you do in a typical first session with a student?